 The Federal Work-Study (FWS) program provides employment opportunities to students who apply for financial aid and are eligible for the program.
 Availability is based on federal fund limits.
 In addition to providing income, students may acquire work experience in jobs related to their academic interests.
 Many students help finance their education by securing part-time employment on-campus.
 The work-study program gives students the opportunity to earn money while in school.
 Since students work in order to receive funds from employment, this kind of assistance is considered a form of self-help aid.

-Fall term positions for 2014-2015 will be available beginning September 15.
+Fall term positions will become available beginning September 11.